-- Salaries constituted 51.08% and 47.65% of the College's total expenditures for fiscal years 2017 and 2016, respectively.
-Total salary expense in 2017 increased 15% over 2016, primarily due to two phases of salary increases effective October 1, 2017. - Expenses for services, which include professional services contracts, bookstore operating expenses, and student expenses, represented 16.92% of total expenditures.
-This is significantly down from 2016 when services accounted for 24.77% of total expenditures. - Benefits are up by 31.4% in FY17, largely due to rate increases and increased personnel levels.
-Benefits are now 9.22% of NMC's total expenditures, compared to 7.53% in FY16.
+- Salaries constituted 43.57% and 50.72% of the College's total expenditures for fiscal years 2018 and 2017, respectively. - Expenses for services, which include professional services contracts, bookstore operating expenses, and student expenses, represented 18.7% of total expenditures.
+This is up from FY17 when services represented 16.81% of total expenditures. - Benefits expense increased \$86,979 but represented a smaller share of total expenditures. - Bad debt had an abnormally large write-off in FY18.
+This was long overdue and affects the percentage of total expenditures for all categories.